Mary River Cod Facts

 A key recovery action for Cod is the hatchery production and restocking of genetically diverse fingerlings across their natural distribution, and for the creation of recreational fisheries to take pressure off natural Mary River stocks which are a no-take species in the Mary River Catchment.

 The aim of the Gerry Cook Fish Hatchery’s Mary River cod breeding and restocking program is to re-establish self-sustaining populations of Cod within its historical range throughout the Mary River catchment and other river systems in south east Queensland.
 The program also aims to mitigate the threat of recreational fishing to Cod recovery through provision of Cod fingerlings to Recreational Fishing Stocking Groups for water storage impoundments.

-The MRCCC has taken over management of the Gerry Cook Hatchery in Collwood Road where the breeding program for the endangered Mary River Cod is now underway for the 2016 season.
-A steering group comprising representatives of Noosa Council, Seqwater, Fisheries, the MRCCC and recreational fish stocking groups has been formed to oversee the management of the hatchery and the breeding program.
-Fingerlings produced at the Hatchery will be released into waterways at strategic locations in the Mary River Catchment for conservation stocking.
+The Mary River Catchment Coordinating Committee has taken over management of the Gerry Cook Hatchery in Collwood Rd where the breeding program for the endangered Mary River Cod is now underway for the 2017 season.
+Fingerlings produced at the Hatchery will be released for conservation stocking in the Mary River Catchment at locations where there is good riparian habitat and water quality.
 Fingerlings will also be released into certain impoundments outside the Mary River Catchment for recreational fish stocking.

 The MRCCC are currently fund raising to support a professional operation at the Hatchery.
-Please consider making a tax deductible donation to the Mary Catchment Public Fund.
-Details can found on the MRCCC’s website at http://mrccc.org.au/wp-content/uploads/2014/02/Public-Fund-Donations.pdf
+If you would like to help, please consider making a tax deductible donation to the Mary Catchment Public Fund.
+Click here to access the donation page.